- phase completed

 Highlights from the Writing Plan

-SPPT’s third-edition Writing Plan, approved in Spring 2017, focuses on sustaining the unit’s WEC efforts through an ongoing forum, Workshops on Writing (WOW), featuring presentations, discussions, and planning meetings each semester related to the role of writing and critical analysis.
-In Spring 2018, SPPT will conclude its longitudinal study of student writing, geared toward composing a cumulative portrait of the progression of writing abilities between SPAN 3015 (Spanish Compositions and Communication) and SPAN 3972W (Senior Project).
+SPPT’s third-edition Writing Plan, approved in Spring 2017, focused on sustaining the unit’s WEC efforts through an ongoing forum, Workshops on Writing (WOW), featuring presentations, discussions, and planning meetings each semester related to the role of writing and critical analysis.
+In Spring 2018, SPPT concluded its longitudinal study of student writing, geared toward composing a cumulative portrait of the progression of writing abilities between SPAN 3015 (Spanish Compositions and Communication) and SPAN 3972W (Senior Project).